CLNEulalia/Heroku-Atlas-Deployment/README.md

    > this command

    > NOTE: `heroku create` prepares Heroku to receive your code.
 Heroku will
-   > randomly create an app name for you if you don't specify one
+   > randomly create an app name for you if you don't specify one.
+You may need
+   > to login before you can create an app.

    > NOTE: If you choose to name your application, you will need to use a unique
    > name (something someone else has not used before).
 If the name is taken,